lucas98774/predicting-covid/README.md

 pip-compile requirements.in
 ```

 A pinned file (requirements.txt) is created with the explicit versions of the packages and the subdependencies.
+Then the environment can be reproduced using pip install -r requirements.txt which gives the specific versions of all the packages which helps the pip dependency resolver and makes for a more reproducible build.

 # Applications: